yumochi/schedule-location/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to MDN for the tutorial and many other stackoverflow examples we tried.
-* Inspiration
-* etc